 - Suggested slide shows and albums

-To find how much storage you are currently using in your iCloud drive, go to Settings > iCloud > Storage > Manage Storage.
+To find how much storage you are currently using in your iCloud drive, go to Settings > General > iPhone Storage.
 If you have recently replaced a phone or iPad that was backed up to iCloud and you have a new phone or iPad that has all of your information, delete the backup of the old phone or iPad to free up 10GB or more per old device.

-To turn on iCloud backup, go to Settings > Photos and Camera, and turn on the iCloud Photo Library.
+To turn on iCloud backup, go to Settings > General > iPhone Storage, and turn on the iCloud Photo Library.

 Price: Free for 5GB; from $0.99 per month for 50GB (for light users with phones under 64 GB) to $19.99 per month for 2TB (for those who want to back up the Photo library on a Mac or keep large files or photos from a point-and-shoot or DSLR)

-The best for Amazon Prime members: Amazon Prime Photos
+The best for Amazon Prime members: Prime Photos